rosesori/snippetbox/README.md

         HTTP network address (default ":4000")
 ```

-To launch the MySQL Command-Line Client, run the following and enter the password:
+To launch the MySQL Command-Line Client, run the following, and enter your password:

 ```bash
 $ mysql -D snippetbox -u web -p